 The EECS master's degrees are primarily intended for students desiring to substantially advance their knowledge and skill in a field or fields of EECS.
 The relatively small investment in time to get a master's degree will lead to greater professional opportunities and significantly higher salaries.

 With two master's programs within one department, EECS enables students to have a home in a degree program tailored closely to their interests, while having access to, and the benefits of, the full breadth of the EECS Department.
-For example, all EECS classes and faculty advisors are equally available to students in all two graduate programs, while the degree requirements are tailored to the specific program.

 The faculty of the EECS Department are organized in two divisions: Electrical and Computer Engineering (ECE), and Computer Science and Engineering (CSE).
 The ECE faculty have the primary responsibility for the ECE Graduate Programs.
 The CSE faculty have the primary responsibility for the CSE Graduate Program.

 The master's degree requires successful completion of 30 credits of coursework.
 A thesis is optional.
 Students normally complete the master's degree in 1-2 years.

 The complete master's requirements can be found in the program guide.

 Students admitted to the master's program may apply to the doctoral program.
 Admission depends on academic qualifications as well as the availability of openings in the doctoral program.